 After this process, you must submit the final balance sheet and a memorandum of cancellation before the Guatemalan Mercantile Registry.
 Likewise, you will have to pay the corresponding fees to register the minutes of the General Shareholders’ Meeting, where everything done so far is recorded.
 In the end, you will obtain the definitive registration certificate of the company’s dissolution.

-5. Cancellation of company patent
+5. Cancellation of company patents

 To request its cancellation, you will need the help of a notary public to whom you must present the cancellation memorandum.
 At this point, you should also pay for the publication of the edicts related to the liquidation of the company.
-Once the company patent cancellation is published and registered, you will obtain the patent cancellation certificate, which formalizes the process of dissolution and liquidation of the company.
+Once the company patents cancellation is published and registered, you will obtain the patent cancellation certificate, which formalizes the process of dissolution and liquidation of the company.

 6. Final registration of settlement at the SAT